 Dear Oakland Community,

+We are providing this update in our effort to keep you informed so that you may plan accordingly.
+Businesses along commercial corridors are advised to secure outdoor fixtures, furniture, and trash and recycling receptacles.
+Please share this information with your employees, neighbors and tenants.
 OPD uses a free, web-based application called NIXLE to provide timely updates to our community about traffic disruptions or suggested alternate transportation routes.
 If you have not yet signed up for NIXLE, we encourage you to do so.
 Text your zip code to 888777 to opt-in, or visit www.nixle.com.
-We also encourage everyone to sign up and follow OPD on Twitter @oaklandpoliceca.